 Next, complete an Application for Health Care Benefits.
-You can submit the form online or bring it, copies of your insurance card and DD214 to Building 2, B10 B/C. You may also mail the package to:
+You can submit the form online or bring it, copies of your insurance card and DD214 to Building 1, Ground Floor.
+You may also mail the package to:

 Coatesville VA Medical Center